Network Neutrality Can't Fix the Internet

 Net-neutrality telecommunications policy might benefit the public by providing impartial access to online services.
 But even so, Big Tech’s stranglehold on those services puts the lie to the underlying freedom and openness those services ultimately offer.
 When it comes to ISPs, a more effective solution would involve local-loop unbundling—requiring telcos to lease last-mile connections to competitors.
 Even if that worked and a thousand broadband providers bloomed, the internet would still operate in fundamentally the same way.
 All the internet Davids might not have to pay for placement with the telco giants, but they must do so to the tech Goliaths.

 Local retailers have to manage their searchability on Google, or pay for ads to compete with big companies like Amazon.
 Restaurants must make sure they’re listed on Google Maps and Yelp and OpenTable.
 Creating a mobile app requires payment of registration fees for listing products on the Google or Apple app stores, and a substantial commission on every sale or subscription.
 AT&T shouldn’t block FaceTime, but Apple has also disallowed the publication of apps that compete with its services.
-And as for the “next Netflix,” so much capital is now required to acquire customers for a successful startup, the very idea of a bootstrapped one might romanticize an ecosystem long gone.
+And as for the “next Netflix,” so much capital is now required to acquire customers for a successful start-up, the very idea of a bootstrapped one might romanticize an ecosystem long gone.
 It’s absurd to think individual people or small businesses could bend Google or Facebook or the like to their will.

 That’s just old-fashioned capitalist competition, of course, not a violation of common carriage under the FCC’s purview.
-But the Commission’s desire to shift responsibility for internet-provider regulation to the FTC suggests an overdue need to bolster net-neutrality with other regulatory oversight—including antitrust, an area the last administration ignored while Obama killed it on social media.
+But the Commission’s desire to shift responsibility for internet-provider regulation to the FTC suggests an overdue need to bolster net neutrality with other regulatory oversight—including antitrust, an area the last administration ignored while Obama killed it on social media.

-Removing ISPs’ common-carriage designation open the door to antitrust regulation of telcos by the Federal Trade Commission.
+Removing ISPs’ common-carriage designation would open the door to antitrust regulation of telcos by the Federal Trade Commission.
 That’s where Pai thinks anticompetitiveness should be adjudicated, which is cold comfort for internet advocates.

 So is Trump’s chaotic interest in antitrust.
-Over the last year, the White House has suggested that Amazon in particular should be investigated for anti-trust violations.
-Admittedly, Trump’s distaste for the company might be motivated by personal rather than policy interests—Amazon CEO Jeff Bezos also owns the Washington Post, which has published reporting critical of the administration.
+Over the last year, the White House has suggested that Amazon in particular should be investigated for antitrust violations.
+Admittedly, Trump’s distaste for the company might be motivated by personal rather than policy interests—Amazon CEO Jeff Bezos also owns The Washington Post, which has published reporting critical of the administration.

 In another move that seems contrary to the FCC’s support of telcos via a net-neutrality rollback, on Monday the Justice Department sued to block a merger of AT&T and Time Warner, a deal that the DOJ claims would unfairly benefit DirecTV.
-In this case, too, some have speculated that the administration really hopes to punish Time-Warner-owned CNN, a network Trump famously despises.
+In this case, too, some have speculated that the administration really hopes to punish Time Warner–owned CNN, a network Trump famously despises.
 The Obama administration might have given tech too much freedom, but Trump’s disorganized maelstrom hardly counts as policy, either.

 * * *